 1. Defendant signed the Guaranty.
 2. The copy of the Guaranty attached to Plaintiff's petition is a true copy of the original document.
 3. The petition accurately describes the indebtedness of the Obligor whose debt Defendant guaranteed.
 4. That, by reason of the Guaranty, Defendant is indebted to Plaintiff as stated in Plaintiff's petition.
-5. Defendant failed to pay Plaintiff as promised.
+5 Defendant failed to pay Plaintiff as promised

-made written demand upon Defendant for ior to filing this lawsuit. r payment of the Account more than 7.
-All docui ments attached to the petition are true cop ies of the original documents.
-8. All signa tures on attachments to the petition are ge enuine.
-9. Matters s stated in the documents attached to the pet ition are accurate.
-10. Plaintiff s should recover judgment as requested in it es petition filed herein.
-11. Neither D Defendant, nor Obligor has a claim, offset or credit against Plaintiff. nt was properly served with the petition and te indicated in the return of citation. d Plaintiff's Requests For Admission 13.
-Venue is proper in this court.
-14. The court t has jurisdiction over Defendant and the s subject matter of this suit.
+6. Plaintiff made written demand upon Defendant for payment of the Account more than 30 days prior to filing this lawsuit.
+7. All documents attached to the petition are true copies of the original documents.
+8. All signatures on attachments to the petition are genuine.
+9. Matters stated in the documents attached to the petition are accurate.
+10. Plaintiff should recover judgment as requested in its petition filed herein.
+11. Neither Defendant, nor Obligor has a claim, offset or credit against Plaintiff.
+12. Defendant was properly served with the petition and Plaintiff's Requests For Admission on the date indicated in the return of citation.
+13. Venue is proper in this court.
+14. The court has jurisdiction over Defendant and the subject matter of this suit.